A Large-Scale IPv6-Based Measurement of the Starlink Network: STARLINK NETWORK MEASUREMENT

-Table~\ref{tab: PoP distribution} shows Starlink PoPs and their served users.
-We observe that sttlwax1 serves the most user routers, with a total of \num{315157}.
-Other PoPs, such as chcoilx1, Starlink Dallas PoP (dllstxx1), and Starlink New York City PoP (nwyynyx1), also serve more than \num{200000} user routers.
-Interestingly, we find that some PoPs serve users across multiple regions by analyzing the relationship between PoPs and their served users.
-For example, Starlink Frankfurt PoP (frntdeu1) serves users in \num{36} regions in Europe, Asia, and Africa, and mmmiflx1 serves users in \num{17} regions in North and South America.
-In contrast, PoPs like Starlink Jakarta PoP (jtnaidn1), Starlink Fortaleza PoP (frtabra1), Starlink Salt Lake City PoP (sltyutx1), Starlink Ashburn PoP (ashnvax2), Starlink San Jose PoP (snjecax1), Starlink Perth PoP (prthaus1), and Starlink Denver PoP (dnvrcox1) serve users only within their respective regions.
+Table~\ref{tab: PoP distribution} shows the Starlink PoPs and their served users.
+We observe that the Starlink Dallas PoP (dllstxx1) serves the most user routers, with a total of \num{321065}.
+Moreover, \num{8} PoPs serve more than \num{200000} user routers.
+Interestingly, we find that some PoPs serve users across multiple regions.
+For example, Starlink Sofia PoP (sfiabgr1) serves users in \num{29} regions in Europe, Asia, and Africa, and mmmiflx1 serves users in \num{19} regions in North and South America.
+In contrast, PoPs like Starlink Atlanta PoP (atlagax1) and Starlink Kansas City PoP (knsymox1) serve users only within their respective regions.

-While Starlink users in most regions are served by a certain PoP, users in \num{44} regions are served by several PoPs.
-For instance, users in Sao Paulo are served by several PoPs, including Starlink Santiago PoP (sntochl1), Starlink Lima PoP (limaper1), Starlink Sao Paulo PoP (splobra1), Starlink Buenos Aires PoP (bnssarg1), mmmiflx1, and Starlink Bogota PoP (bgtacol1).
+While Starlink users in most regions are served by a certain PoP, users in \num{53} regions are served by several PoPs.
+For instance, users in S\~ao Paulo are served by several PoPs, including Starlink Lima PoP (limaper1), Starlink S\~ao Paulo PoP (splobra1), Starlink Buenos Aires PoP (bnssarg1), Starlink Santiago PoP (sntochl1), and Starlink Bogotá PoP (bgtacol1).
 Users served by different PoPs are assigned different network prefixes in the same region.
-For example, users in Sao Paulo served by splobra1 are assigned 2803:9810:4300::/40, those served by bgtacol1 are assigned 2803:9810:5380::/42, and those served by mmmiflx1 are assigned 2803:9810:a100::/40.
+For example, users in S\~ao Paulo served by splobra1 are assigned 2803:9810:4300::/40, while those served by bgtacol1 are assigned 2803:9810:5380::/42.